 Section II – Narrow-band direct-printing telegraphy (paired frequencies)

-Table of frequencies for two-frequency operation by coast stations (kHz) .
+Table of frequencies for two-frequency operation by coast stations (kHz) to be used until the 1st January 2015.

 Reasons: To indicate clearly that the Table of frequencies for two-frequency operation by coast stations (kHz) does not change during the transition period which is proposed to end on 1 January 2015.
 The table itself is unchanged.